jssql1234/docs-sqlacc/docs/usage/stock/FAQ.md

 From the stock card report, you can see the item is sold out from your customer location (Batu Caves) after you make the billing.

 ## How to Use Stock Adjustment & Stock Take
 - Allow user to key-in quantity in and out from the system, just like combination of stock received and stock issue, normally use it for stock take purpose.
-(Stock > Stock Adjustment > New)
+(Stock > Stock Adjustment > New).

-### 1. How SQL System can help during Stock Take ?
+###  How SQL System can help during Stock Take ?

-1. Go to **Stock > Print Stock Physical Worksheet**
+1. Go to **Stock > Print Stock Physical Worksheet**.

     ![1](../../../static/img/stock/stock-adjustment-take/1.png)